-On these mowers, the engine belt transmits power from engine to drive disc.
+On self-propelled mowers, the engine belt transmits power from engine to drive disc.
 The drive disc powers the poly-v belt which engages the transmission that powers the rear wheels.
 Should these belts become worn, they could cause slippage which would impair mower performance.
 The condition of the engine belt and poly-v belt should be checked after every 25 hours of mower operation.

 4.4.1.
-Engine Drive Belt Replacement (Stretch Type Belts)
+Engine Drive Belt Replacement (Standard and Stretch Type Belts)

 - 1. Empty the fuel tank. - 2.
-Note the belt routing in Figure 4.15.
+Standard Belt: Unhook the idler spring from the right rear wheel bracket.
+See Figures 4.18. - 2.A.
+Stretch Belt: Proceed to Step 3.
 There is no idler pulley on these models to disconnect.
-See Figure 4.15.
+See Figure 4.18A.